 Frequently Asked Questions

-Tameside MBC is committed to the prevention, deterrence and detection of Housing and Council Tax Benefit Fraud
+Tameside MBC is committed to the prevention, deterrence and detection of Housing and Council Tax Support Fraud

 In 2009/2010, Tameside MBC discovered 347 fraudulent claims to the value of £755,000 in overpaid Housing and Council Tax Benefit.
 Of these cases, 129 resulted in prosecution or other sanctions which included penalties totalling £29,000.